Problems with plain English

 - The booklet sets out…

-For practical purposes, all the following phrases have the same meaning:
+The following phrases have the same meaning:

 - From time to time